https://www.deakin.edu.au/__data/assets/image/0008/2548151/37110_master-of-counselling_hero.jpg

 Students undertaking placement in any environment may be required to work with children, or incidentally exposed to children due to the nature of the counselling profession.
 Hence, the University has an obligation to ensure that students are suitable for placement and the children they work with are safe.

-To gain professional accreditation with the Australian Counselling Association, students are required to disclose and explain any professional misconduct, formal complaints made against them as a counsellor, serious criminal offences, current investigations, or refusal of application to work with children.
+To gain professional accreditation with the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia, students are required to disclose and explain any professional misconduct, formal complaints made against them as a counsellor, serious criminal offences, current investigations, or refusal of application to work with children.

 Workload